|TITLE||Leadership for the 21st Century|

 |ECTS CREDITS||Not Applicable|

-By the end of this workshop, the doctoral researcher should be able to:
+By the end of this workshop, doctoral researchers should be able to:

-- understand him/herself more deeply through engagement with a model of leadership that is more inclusive
+- understand themselves more deeply through engagement with a model of leadership that is more inclusive;

 |ADDITIONAL NOTES||Timetable Details

 Occ AE - Date: 13 Nov 2019; Time: 17:00 - 20:00; Duration: 3 hours

 The University makes every effort to ensure that the published Courses Plans, Programmes of Study and Study-Unit information are complete and up-to-date at the time of publication.
 The University reserves the right to make changes in case errors are detected after publication.

 The availability of optional units may be subject to timetabling constraints.

 Units not attracting a sufficient number of registrations may be withdrawn without notice.